-It was into this American market, that a then-unheard of French makeup company named L’Oreal, was trying to break into.
+It was into this American market, that a then-unheard-of French makeup company named L’Oreal, was trying to break into.
 Their hair-dye product was better than Clairol’s, but also more expensive.
-The advertising agency, McCann Erickson was entrusted with the account, and asked to increase L’Oreal’s market share among American women.
+The advertising agency, McCann Erickson was entrusted with the account and asked to increase L’Oreal’s market share among American women.

 Even though America was changing in 1973, with the passing of Roe V Wade and Equal Rights marches across the country, McCann Erickson, like most other ad agencies, was run and staffed mostly by men.
-So it was no surprise when the usual campaigns with beautiful woman who barely spoke, didn’t help L’Oreal in any way.
+So it was no surprise when the usual campaigns with a beautiful woman who barely spoke, didn’t help L’Oreal in any way.

-At least not until Ilon Specht, a 23 year old copywriter at McCann was attached to the L’Oreal account and she asked what actual customers wanted – what she herself wanted.
+At least not until Ilon Specht, a 23-year-old copywriter at McCann was attached to the L’Oreal account and she asked what actual customers wanted – what she herself wanted.
 After speaking to female customers and after drawing on her own experience, Specht quickly realized that the Clairol motto was outdated.
 Women didn’t care if their husbands and mothers knew they were dying their hair.
 They cared about what hair dye was best for them.
 It didn’t matter if L’Oreal was more expensive than Clairol, because the customers’ priority had shifted from what everyone else wanted, to what they wanted.

 That summer, Ilon Specht wrote a new L’Oreal campaign that advertised “The Most Expensive Hair Colour In The World”.
 The ad put a woman front and center, looking confidently ahead, uncaring about male approval, as she said “I use the most expensive hair color in the world.
 Preference, by L’Oreal.
 It’s not that I don’t care about money.
 It’s that I care about hair.
 Actually, I don’t mind spending more for L’Oreal.
 Because I’m worth it.”